Diphtheria in Children

 Antibiotic medicine is used to treat respiratory diphtheria as early as possible, before toxins are released in the blood.
 An antitoxin may be given along with the antibiotics, if needed.
 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all medicines.

-If your child has severe breathing problems, he or she may need a breathing machine (mechanical ventilator).
+If your child has severe breathing problems, they may need a breathing machine (mechanical ventilator).
 A breathing tube is inserted in the front of the windpipe (trachea) in a small surgery.
 This is called a tracheostomy.
 The tube is left in place as long as it’s needed.
 It's removed as your child gets better.

 What are possible complications of diphtheria in a child?

 Infection with the diphtheria bacteria produces a toxin in the blood.
 This toxin can damage the heart, kidneys, and nervous system.
-In addition, a child may die from loss of breathing (asphyxiation) if the disease blocks the throat.
+In addition, a child may die from being unable to breathe if the disease blocks the throat.

 What can I do to prevent diphtheria in my child?

-In their first year of life, children in the U.S. are given a triple vaccine (DTaP) that includes diphtheria.
+Children in the U.S. are given a triple vaccine (DTaP) that includes diphtheria within a year of being born.
 This combination vaccine also protects against tetanus and pertussis.
 Because diphtheria is still common in underdeveloped countries, the vaccine is still needed in case of contact with a person who is carrying the bacteria.

-Most children who get all of their shots will be protected during childhood.
-There are several types of the vaccine, but the newer form is the DTaP.
+Most children who get all their shots will be protected during childhood.
+There are many types of the vaccine, but the newer form is the DTaP.
 The DTaP vaccine is less likely to cause reactions than earlier types given.

 The CDC advises that children need 5 DTaP shots at these ages: